(Click the “+” symbols to expand and collapse.)

 + I hear you edit screenplays.
 Is that true?

 Yes.
 I actually offer several services that I do not advertise under the umbrella of my Alexis the Greek brand.
 The focus of Alexis the Greek Photography and Web Design is establishing consistent, branded online presence for startups and small businesses; however, I studied screenwriting in college and have done well in the writing field, in terms of publication and contests, so I do edit for other aspiring writers upon request as I have availability.
 If you'd like me to look over something you've written or you're interested in a quote, reach out to me via the contact page.

 + Do you offer one-on-one business coaching?

-Yes.
+Yes, although I call it mentorship.
 I am not a certified coach, but enough first-time business owners have reached out to me to request this service that it is now something I offer.
-I can offer coaching only on a case-by-case basis, depending on my availability and my ability to translate my business knowledge to the company in question.
+I can extend mentorships on a case-by-case basis, depending on my availability and my ability to translate my business knowledge to the company in question.
 Please detail your request by filling out my contact form.
 Tell me a bit about your company, what your goals are, and what attributes you are seeking in a coach to help you achieve your goals, and I will be back with you within 2 business days.